-We recognised that our non-emergency repairs performance of 9.2 days in 2014/15 was above the Scottish average of 7.9 days.
-In 2015/16 this measure was reviewed and corrective action put into place, resulting in improved performance of 8.9 days against a Scottish average target of 7.5 days.
+We recognised that our non-emergency repairs performance of 7.85 days in 2016/17 was above the Scottish average of 7.52 days.
+In 2017/18 this measure was reviewed and corrective action put into place, resulting in improved performance of 5.51 days.
 This measure will continue to be reviewed.

 One of the key aims of our new Customer Involvement and Empowerment Strategy is to ensure that everyone has a chance to get involved in a way that suits them.
-We haven't invested in one single approach to involvement; we have listened to our customers and offered choice by developing 3 levels of customer involvement to ensure effective engagement with our customers.
+We haven't invested in one single approach to involvement.
+We have listened to our customers and offered choice by developing 3 levels of customer involvement.
 This approach allows us to continue to work and listen to our tenants and customers in order to improves services and monitor and review our progress.
 The approach can be replicated by other social housing providers.